superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

       pass
 ```

-Now, we open the Phoenix UI locally using this [link](http://localhost:6006/), and click through the queries to see how the query engine is performing.
+Now, we open the Phoenix UI locally using [this link](http://localhost:6006/), and click through the queries to see how the query engine is performing.
 Your traces should appear in real time.

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_arize/naive_rag_run1.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_arize/naive_rag_run1.png)

-For each trace, notice a span breakdown.
-Also, if you click on the spans tab, you can see a list of all the spans:
+For each trace, we can see a span breakdown.
+You can also click on the spans tab for a complete list:

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_arize/naive_rag_run1_spans.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_arize/naive_rag_run1_spans.png)

 ### What Phoenix can reveal

 You can use Phoenix to understand and troubleshoot your application by tracing:
 - Application latency
 - Token usage
 - Runtime exceptions